Sino-Iran

 Investigators

-The lead researcher of the SINOIRAN project is Dr. Jeffrey Kotyk, a Canadian who completed his doctorate at Leiden University (2017) in the Netherlands.
+The lead researcher of the SINOIRAN project was Dr. Jeffrey Kotyk, a Canadian who completed his doctorate at Leiden University (2017) in the Netherlands.
 Earlier, he completed a MA degree at Komazawa University 駒沢大学 (2011).
 His past research has involved East Asian history, religion, science (astronomy, astrology, and calendars), and material cultures of antiquity.
 Prof. Antonio Panaino, the academic supervisor of the project, is a senior scholar of Iranology, who has written more than three-hundred articles and twenty-two monographs.

 Left: J. Kotyk.
 Right: A. Panaino.
 Ravenna, 2019.